btcpayserver/blog/blog/_posts/case-study-technical-prism-sideshift.md

 ## Harnessing the Power of Lightning Payments

 Each BTCPay Server comes with an integrated Lightning node, empowering you to accept Bitcoin via Lightning.
-But to actually start doing receiving sats - you would need to open channels and manage incoming liquidity.\
+But to actually start doing receiving sats - you would need to open channels and manage incoming liquidity.

 That's precisely why BTCPay provides support for connecting to remote nodes using different standards.
 For this guide we will use LNDHub to connect to Alby account.
-This approach is especially beneficial for those less tech-savvy - merchants can quickly get setup, sidestepping complexities of the Lightning network.
+This approach is beneficial for those less tech-savvy - merchants can quickly get setup, sidestepping complexities of the Lightning network.

 Here's how you can set it up: